rudberga/CI-MS4-nft/README.md

 Tested by:
 - entering correct login info and logging in, got the data correctly from DB everytime
 - entering incorrect login info and trying to login, form security stopped it from happen
+- entering required fields in wrong format (e.g. password length), form security stopped it from happen
 - entering nothing and trying to login, form security stopped it from happen

 #### Sign Up
 Tested by:
 - entering new user information and click sign up, posted the information correctly to DB everytime
+- entering parts of form and click sign up, form security stopped it from happen
+- entering required fields in wrong format (e.g. e-mail), form security stopped it from happen
 - entering already existing user information, got the already registered user information everytime
 - entering nothing and trying to sign up, form security stopped it from happen